BurkHufnagel/tdd-tic-tac-toe/README.md

 a log of ES6 features used throughout

+- for in iterator
-- for iterator
+- for of iterator
-- let operator to limit variable scope to a block
+- let operator
+- arrow functions